caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 approach.

 At the micro level, principles like layering, least knowledge, and encapsulation shape our concrete implementations of everything from UIs to data stores.

 With Hyperobjects we try to define an architectural style that can serve as an organizing principle for the enterprise.

+### Cloud

 Defining the Constraints of the Hyperobjects Style
 ==================================================